Skip to main content ↓

 Pro: Provides highly-specific IT features

-One of the biggest pros to opting for an IT company CRM is that it comes with IT-specific features.
+One of the biggest pros to opting for an IT CRM is that it comes with IT-specific features.

 For example, an IT CRM may come with contact management features that enable you to record which types of devices and software your clients use, making it easier to provide them with the support they need.